2.2 Operating Practices

 From September 1, 2004 forward the PYB for all service centers is recorded as a +/- amount associated with Project 1000000 and object code 30001.
 The amount may not be adjusted during a fiscal year, unless it is with General Accounting’s approval and their effort.
 After year end closes, some of the Utilities service centers may adjust their PYB at project level within award.

 The PYB amount must be included for the calculation of +/- 5% or +/- 15% breakeven.

 H. Fee for Cancellation of Asset Reservation Within 24 Hours

-A service center may choose to have a cancellation fee.
-The fee would be displayed in their list of service center rates/fees.
+A service center may choose to charge a late cancellation fee for scheduled assets when the user blocks the time and does not use the asset or cancels within 24 hours of reservation.
+The fee should be displayed in their list of service center rates/fees.
 The service center’s website within iLab or outside iLab should clearly explain the basis for the fee.
-For goodwill purposes – the service center may consider allowing up to two “cancellations of service reservations within 24 hours” per PI Lab.

 The amount of forecasted revenue from this fee should be included in the annual budget.

 I. Non-Billable Usage Charge for Services Not Performed as Requested